alecmdunton/alecmdunton.github.io/_pages/about.md

 Matrix Sketching
 ------

+Matrix sketching has played a central role in almost all of my research as a PhD student.
 Matrix sketching is a linear dimensionality reduction technique wherein a large-scale data matrix is embedded in a lower dimension via application of a linear operator.
 If this linear operator is constructed properly, the resulting sketch matrix will preserve important geometric properties of the input matrix in a significantly lower dimensional space.